Climate-adapted use of natural resources

 Context

-In southern Africa, significantly higher temperatures, around 30 per cent less precipitation and more severe and frequent periods of extreme weather are expected by 2100.
+In southern Africa, higher temperatures, less precipitation and more frequent periods of extreme weather are expected by 2100.
 There will be less water for agriculture and livestock farming, wild animals and plants.
-As agricultural yields fall, more land will be needed and human-wildlife conflicts will increase.
+As agricultural yields fall, more land will be needed, and human-wildlife conflicts will increase.

 The Southern African Development Community (SADC) therefore supports the establishment and management of Transfrontier Conservation Areas (TFCAs).
 The aim is to protect natural, transnational ecosystems that contribute to biodiversity, safeguard livelihoods and promote rural development.
 To date, twelve TFCAs have been registered with the SADC.
-The SADC Tourism Programme 2020 to 2023 has also focused efforts on establishing a resilient tourism industry.
+Besides, the SADC Tourism Programme 2020 to 2023 has focused on establishing a resilient tourism industry.

 Objective